twisted-nematic57/AMSPlusPlus/battcycl/README.txt

 When you launch the program, it'll show a three-item menu.

- * Record New Cycle: after your batteries are finished charging and you set the time on your calc, you can use this to record a new cycle into the list located at `mem\batt`.
+ * Record New Cycle: after your batteries are finished charging and you set the time and date on your calc, you can use this to record a new cycle into the database (a simple list) located at `mem\batt`.
     - You should avoid editing `mem\batt` manually unless you are fixing a mistake as a result of recording a cycle before setting your clock.
+    - The documentation for the format of `mem\batt` can be found in IV.
+DATA STORAGE FORMAT.
     - Don't attempt using the below options if you haven't recorded a single cycle yet.